Stocks slip, oil prices turn lower as uncertainty continues

 AP Business Writers

-NEW YORK (AP) — Back down went stocks on Wall Street Thursday as global markets keep swinging on uncertainty about where inflation, interest rates and the global economy are heading.
+NEW YORK (AP) — Technology companies led stocks lower Thursday after another day of choppy trading on Wall Street as global markets keep swinging on uncertainty about where inflation, interest rates and the global economy are heading.

-The S&P 500 fell 0.6% in afternoon trading, on pace for its fifth drop in the last six days.
-It marks another reversal for U.S. stocks, which just a day earlier surged to their biggest gain since June 2020 when a tumble for oil prices seemed to take some pressure off the world’s high inflation.
+The S&P 500 fell 0.4%, its fifth drop in the last six days.
+The slide marks another reversal for U.S. stocks, which just a day earlier surged to their biggest gain since June 2020 when a tumble for oil prices seemed to take some pressure off the world’s high inflation.

-Oil prices had their own swings Thursday morning, with a barrel of U.S. crude jumping as much as 5.7%, before flip-flopping between gains and losses.
-It was recently at $106.29, down 2.2%.
+Oil prices had their own swings Thursday, with a barrel of U.S. crude jumping as much as 5.7%, before flip-flopping between gains and losses.
+It settled at $106.02, down 2.5%.
 Recent surges for energy prices have raised the risk that the economy is set to struggle under a toxic cocktail of stagnating growth and persistently high inflation.

 Altogether, the forces caused a reversal for many of the market’s moves from a day before.

 European stocks were hit even harder, with Germany’s DAX losing 2.9% and France’s CAC 40 down 2.8%.
-Asian stocks earlier in the day mostly rose.
+Asian stocks mostly rose.

 Such swings have become common in recent weeks, not only day-to-day but hour-to-hour, after Russia’s invasion of Ukraine raised worries about how high prices will go for oil, wheat and other commodities produced in the region.
 Markets were already on edge before the war because high inflation is pushing central banks to raise interest rates for the first time in years and halt programs launched to support the global economy after the pandemic struck.
 Many investors see a recession as still unlikely, but they say the risk of one is rising.